siyanlau/RecommenderSystem/README.md

     This will reduce the complexity of your experiment code down the line, and make it easier to generate alternative splits if you want to measure the stability of your implementation.

 2. Before implementing a sophisticated model, you begin with a popularity baseline model as discussed in class.
-    This should be simple enough to implement with some basic dataframe computations.
+    This should be simple enough to implement with some basic dataframe computations, and should be optimized to perform as well as possible on your validation set.
-    Evaluate your popularity baseline (see below) before moving on to the enxt step.
+    Evaluate your popularity baseline (see below) before moving on to the next step.

 3. Your recommendation model should use Spark's alternating least squares (ALS) method to learn latent factor representations for users and items.
     Be sure to thoroughly read through the documentation on the [pyspark.ml.recommendation module](https://spark.apache.org/docs/3.0.1/ml-collaborative-filtering.html) before getting started.
     This model has some hyper-parameters that you should tune to optimize performance on the validation set, notably:
-      - the *rank* (dimension) of the latent factors, and
+      - the *rank* (dimension) of the latent factors,
+      - implicit feedback parameter (alpha),
       - the regularization parameter.

 ### Evaluation